History

 2020: Addressing COVID-19 challenges

 The Mind Trust worked to address challenges caused by the COVID-19 pandemic faced by schools, educators, students, and families.
-The organization donated $100,000 to Gleaners’ Food Bank of Indiana, provided training for educators on virtual learning, became a founding partner of the Indianapolis eLearning Fund, and launched Community Learning Sites around the city.
+The organization donated $100,000 to Gleaners’ Food Bank of Indiana, provided training for educators on virtual learning, became a founding partner of the Indianapolis eLearning Fund, and launched Community Learning Sites around the city to provide free e-learning sites for working families.

-The Mind Trust celebrated its 15th anniversary, most notably by elevating the voices of key stakeholders past and present through a web feature series and rolled out a new strategic plan with the headline goal of tripling student proficiency within IPS boundaries by 2027.
-We also launched Indy Summer Learning Labs in partnership with United Way of Central Indiana.
+The Mind Trust rolls out a new strategic plan with the headline goal of tripling student proficiency within IPS boundaries by 2027.
+Indy Summer Learning Labs (ISLL) launches in partnership with United Way of Central Indiana, providing five-weeks of free or low-cost academic and enrichment programming during June and July, serving 3,000 students in its first year.